yangdongchao/RSTnet/readme.md

 - [x] not applying quantization with a certain probability during training
 - [x] Semantic guidance

+## Moshi LM
+The details will be updated in the following days.

 ## Reference
 The implements of audio codec and hierarchical LM are based on previous codebase: https://github.com/yangdongchao/AcademiCodec